 The quarantine period forced many employees to discover remote work.
-For people who have never worked on freelance or at home it become a real challenge.
+For people who have never worked freelance or at home, it becomes a real challenge.
 They felt that working at home is not a vacation, but many tasks require much more time than in office mode.

-We made some tips of how to create an effective weekly work schedule that will allow you to complete tasks, manage multiple projects and maintain a balance between work and personal life.
+We made some tips on how to create an effective weekly work schedule that will allow you to complete tasks, manage multiple projects and maintain a balance between work and personal life.

 Block your idle hours

 Set the timeline of your work day.
 Without social signals to leave the office at the end of the day, many remote employees work longer and have less time for privacy.

 Talk with your superiors and colleagues about your work schedule so your team can know when you are available.
 To mark working and non-working hours, you can use a variety of planning programs.